Cosmyx/OrcaSlicer/doc/printer_settings/air-filtration.md

-# Air Filtration/Exhaust Fan Control in OrcaSlicer
+# Air Filtration/Exhaust Fan Control in CosmoSlice

-OrcaSlicer use `M106 P3` command to control air-filtration/exhaust fan.
+CosmoSlice use `M106 P3` command to control air-filtration/exhaust fan.

 If you are using Klipper, you can define a `M106` macro to control both the normal part cooling fan, auxiliary fan, and exhaust fan.